-- 19. Section 15(b) of the GIPA Act provides that agencies must have regard to any relevant guidelines issued by the Information Commissioner when determining whether there is an overriding public interest against disclosure. - 20.
+- 24. Section 15(b) of the GIPA Act provides that agencies must have regard to any relevant guidelines issued by the Information Commissioner when determining whether there is an overriding public interest against disclosure. - 25.
 The Information Commissioner has published Guideline 4 Personal information as a public interest consideration under the GIPA Act in December 2011.
-This Guideline sets out what is meant by 'personal information' in the GIPA Act and includes (in paragraph 1.2) examples of what should be considered personal information. - 21.
-In order to establish that this consideration applies, the Agency has to: - a. identify whether the information is personal information - b. consider whether the information would be revealed by disclosing it under the GIPA Act. - 22.
+This Guideline sets out what is meant by 'personal information' in the GIPA Act and includes (in paragraph 1.2) examples of what should be considered personal information - 26.
+In order to establish that this consideration applies, the Agency has to: - a. identify whether the information is personal information, - b. consider whether the information would be revealed by disclosing it under the GIPA Act. - 27.
 We have reviewed an unredacted copy of the relevant information.
-Section 91 of the GIPA Act prohibits the Information Commissioner from disclosing the content of the withheld information.
-However, we are satisfied from the content of the documents that this consideration applies.
-This is because we agree with the Agency's decision that the release of the above documents, even with personal contact details redacted, would still allow third parties to be identified.
+Section 91 of the GIPA Act prohibits the Information Commissioner from disclosing the withheld information.
+However, we are satisfied from our review of the documents that this consideration applies and the information redacted is the personal information of third parties that would be revealed if released.